Jas-F/mad-lib/README.md

 Noun: python
 Noun2: Machine Learning
 adjective: learning
-Hi! i am learning how to code in order to demonstrate that i have skills in Python.python is the learning coding language and used in Machine Learning.
+Hi! i am learning how to code in python in order to land a position in fin tech.
+Python is the learning coding language and used in Machine Learning.
 ```

 ## Built With